AnuragAnalog/Datacamp/competitions/Abalone-Seafood-Farming/README.md

 * How does weight change with age for each of the three sex categories?
 * Can you estimate an abalone's age using its physical characteristics?
 * Investigate which variables are better predictors of age for abalones.

+## Prizes
+The winners will receive **DataCamp merchandise.**

+## Judging criteria
+This is a community-based competition.
+The top 5 most upvoted entries will win.